Supporting your health and wellbeing through creativity

 The Feeling (of knowing something is wrong, but it isn't)

-4th July 2 pm & 7 pm at MAST Mayflower Studios
+4th July 2 pm & 7 pm

-?2 pm will be followed by a roundtable discussion with stakeholders, policymakers, community members, including young people (14-25 yrs) from Southampton to collectively discuss how we can support female reproductive health & LGBTQ+ healthcare for future generations.
+2 pm will be followed by a roundtable discussion with stakeholders, policymakers, community members, including young people (14-25 yrs) from Southampton to collectively discuss how we can support female reproductive health & LGBTQ+ healthcare for future generations.

 FREE Tickets available for 14-25 year olds from SOUTHAMPTON